Board of Directors

-David Derks, President, is also currently Vice President of ASIFA-Hollywood, a digital producer at Twentieth Television, as well as digital producer for EuroPacific Films and Web producer for animationscoop.com.
+David Derks, President, is also Vice President of ASIFA-Hollywood, as well as digital producer for EuroPacific Films and Web producer for AnimationScoop.com and LeonardMaltin.com.
+He is currently in Business/Legal Affairs and Production at Viacom Media Networks and works with MTV, BET, Paramount Television, Comedy Central, TV Land, CMT and Nickelodeon.
 He was previously at ABC Studios and involved with shows like Desperate Housewives, LOST, Alias, Grey’s Anatomy, According to Jim and Jimmy Kimmel Live, as well as television miniseries like Muppets’ Wizard of Oz and Stephen King’s Kingdom Hospital.
+He was recently a digital producer at Twentieth Television and oversaw Divorce Court, Judge Alex and Dish Nation.
 Additionally, David is also producing animation for an independent film that’s currently in post production.

 Hiten Ratanjee, Treasurer/Director of Finance, grew up in Southern California.
 He attended Troy High School, earned his Bachelor’s degree at Cal State Fullerton and went on to pursue his Graduate degree from the University of Illinois.
-He is actively involved in the La Mirada business community and also serves as the Treasurer/Director of Finance of the La Mirada Chamber of Commerce.
 He loves spending time with his family (wife, son, & dog) and traveling the world.
 He shares a passion for music and enjoys playing guitar and performing on stage with his music school throughout the year.
 Hiten brings his love of music and his experience in business finance to help promote the arts to the community and the younger generation.

 Past President and Director Pat Ruiz has been a resident of La Mirada since 1956 when she and husband Nick moved with their daughter and subsequently raised 4 children.
 Pat considers La Mirada to be a wonderful place to live has served the city in a variety of ways through the years.
 She retired from teaching at Escalona Elementary School after 26 years, was a member of the Norwalk-La Mirada School Board for 8 years and the La Mirada High School BEST foundation for 5 years.
 Pat has also served as Human Services Commissioner, Cantor at St Paul of the Cross Church, Community Presbyterian Church Chancel Choir and the Ebell Women’s Club member.
 She has been a member of the Kiwanis Club and on the Advisory Board of St. Paul of the Cross School.
 We are proud to add, Pat served 11 years as president on the board of the La Mirada Symphony.